sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 1/Start here -  1.md

 Your task is to begin unraveling the truth.

-### **Your Investigation Goals:**

-🔎 Examine the crime scene and collect initial clues.
-🕵️‍♂️ Get to know the five key figures in Eleanor's life—each with their own secrets.
-📖 Analyze Eleanor’s unfinished manuscript.
-🚪 Determine how the locked study might have played a role in her death.
-⏳ Piece together a rough timeline of what happened between **8:00 PM - 10:00 PM**.

 Your first step is to determine whether Eleanor’s death was as straightforward as it seems… or if a hidden hand was at play.